In the guide below, we will speak on fractional shares, how they work, and how to become a shareholder without investing billions ...

 Cloud computing, with all its advantages and disadvantages, has become an integral part of our today’s lives.
-Still, a lot of questions regarding this widely-used technology arise.
-Read our complete guide on all the ins and outs of the tech.
+Check out our complete guide on all the ins and out of the tech.

-In a world where computing has become pervasive and everything is going remote, including work, the term “cloud”, “upload to cloud”, etc. cannot be unfamiliar with millennials or at least anyone operating a smartphone or a personal computer.
+In a world where computing has become pervasive and everything is going remote, including work, the terms “cloud” is familiar to anyone operating a smartphone or a personal computer.
 One might ask, “where is this cloud my device saves data to?” or “what exactly is it?”
-“Is it really up in the sky or somewhere invincible nobody can see?”
-All these and more are questions asked by those curious to find out where their data gets stored since they don’t get stored on their device.
+These and more are questions asked by those curious to find out where their data gets stored since they don’t get stored on their device.

-Simply put, the cloud is some data center or stack of several servers stored away in some locations that save information from connected devices.
-Cloud computing therefore simply translates to the storage and access of stored data on some remote server via the internet instead of utilizing local storage.
-It would also suffice to refer to the cloud as the internet.
+Simply put, the cloud is a data center or stack of several servers stored away in some locations that save information from connected devices.
+Cloud computing therefore simply translates to the storage and access of stored data on some remote server via the Internet instead of utilizing local storage.
+It would also suffice to refer to the cloud as the Internet.

 Accessing data and processing them from a device’s internal storage is local computing because the storage is physically accessible to the user.
 This has been the standard mode of operation in the computing industry for a long time and while some argue that this is still superior to cloud computing, the adoption rate and trend for cloud computing have seemed to prove otherwise.
 The cloud is not to be mistaken for a Network Attached Storage (NAS) – a resident server or storage which is accessed remotely because it doesn’t essentially count as cloud utilization.

-For a processing operation to be considered “cloud computing”, the data need to be stored and accessed over the internet or synchronized with other information on the internet.
-For regular internet users, they need not know what goes on at the backend and how their information synchronizes with other things on the internet but for a developer or a big institution, all the backend processes are usually known to them.
+For a processing operation to be considered “cloud computing”, the data need to be stored and accessed over the Internet or synchronized with other information on the internet.
+For regular Internet users, there is no need to know what goes on at the backend and how their information synchronizes with other things on the internet.
+However, for a developer or a big institution, all the backend processes are usually transparent and familiar.

 Cloud computing has experienced mass adoption by individuals, corporations, and governments because of the number of benefits it affords every business to expand and grow.
 The agility afforded by the cloud gives anyone access to a broad range of technologies which enables them to innovate faster and develop any form of product or service as long as it is within their imagination.
 From data analytics to machine learning to the Internet of Things (IoT), the cloud allows for the development and deployment of any form of resource.

-This structure allows people to save storage space on their devices and also upgrade their software packages via the web rather than using flash drives, floppy disks or tangible media.
-For example, Adobe users can access Adobe applications through a subscription on its Creative Suite.
+This structure allows people to save storage space on their devices and also upgrade their software packages via the web rather than using flash drives, floppy disks, or tangible media.
+For example, Adobe users can access Adobe applications through a subscription to its Creative Suite.
 This way, users can upgrade and fix issues with Adobe software that they own.

-The first and ever recurrent challenge with every form of technology is security and this has been a big issue with cloud storage especially with regards to personal or sensitive information such as health data and bank details.
+The first and ever recurrent challenge with every form of technology is security and this has been a big issue with cloud storage, especially with regard to personal or sensitive information such as health data and bank details.
 Regulatory bodies are constantly keeping cloud services providers on their toes, advising them to beef up their security measures.
-Using updated encryption measures, these providers have been able to secure a lot of data but in the event where the encryption key gets stolen or hacked, the data stored by these providers stand a chance of being compromised.
+Using updated encryption measures, these providers have been able to secure a lot of data but in the event that the encryption key gets stolen or hacked, the data stored by these providers stand a chance of being compromised.

 As cloud infrastructures consist of physical hardware, they are prone to wear, natural disasters, power issues, and even program error.
 A minute of downtime on these cloud resources could cost not only several organizations but the whole economy of a geographical location where these dependent organizations are situated because of the interconnection between products and services.